capejs/capejs/content/api/resource_agent.md

 This method handles the exception thrown during the Fetch API.

 The default implementation is just `console.log(ex)`.
-Developers should override this for a better exception handling.
+Developers may override this for a better exception handling.

 <a class="anchor" id="destroy"></a>